ClusterHQ/flocker/docs/using/administering/debugging.rst

 When reporting issues with Flocker please include copies of:

-* Docker version,
 * Operating System and version,
+* kernel version,
+* Docker info and version,
-* all the log files,
+* all Flocker log files.

 The following scripts can be used to gather this information on Ubuntu and CentOS.